t4w4n3/t4w4n3.github.io/heroku-grails.md

 Step 3 : Scaffold the ShortUrl entity

-Now our domain is modelised, we can assume that every action a user can do in the frontend, is an aggregation of CRUD operation on the domain entities.
+Now our domain is modelised, we can assume that every action a user can do in the frontend, is an aggregation of CRUD operations on the domain entities.

 Luckily, we have only one entity, and the only CRUD operation available will be CREATE.

-Building a frontend form for the CREATE operation is a wheel, and Grails know we don't want to re-invent it.
+Building a frontend form for the CREATE operation is a wheel, and Grails knows we don't want to re-invent it.

-And so we will scaffold it !
+And so he will scaffold it for us !

 Grails implements [Micronaut for Spring](https://micronaut-projects.github.io/micronaut-spring), so we are working on a MVC.